 Interview with Jennifer Schmidt:

-By Carolina and Lila
+Written by Carolina and Lila

 Sports provided Jennifer Schmidt with some of the skills that she uses today as a Senior Partner at McKinsey & Company.
 In college, she played soccer and lacrosse at Yale and Northwestern University where she studied Economics.
 She holds an MBA from The Wharton School at the University of Pennsylvania.
 Two members of the Her Next Play Junior Varsity Board sat down with Jennifer to learn more about how her experience as a competitive female athlete translated into her successful career.